A SEMI-FICTIONAL MANCHESTER

-Back in 2012 I acted as a guest curator for Northern Spirit and their project.
+Back in 2012 I acted as a guest curator for Northern Spirit.
 Over the course of a week I wrote about Manchester Hippodrome, Sunlight House and the Picc-Vic underground transport system that never materialised, and tied these visions and memories together by imagining them all occurring at one time, under the fictional remit of architect Joseph Sunlight as head of the city (now Cottonopolis) planning department.
 I’ve republished these articles, as one, below.

 Cottonopolis: A Skyline Reimagined